Shop now & save up to 80% on medication

 Key Takeaways

-Why it matters: Cholesterol treatment decisions depend on total risk, not LDL alone.
+Why it matters: Cholesterol treatment usually targets future risk, not how you feel today.

 How Atorvastatin Lowers LDL Cholesterol